home-assistant/home-assistant.io/source/_integrations/voicerss.markdown

 ---
-title: "VoiceRSS"
+title: VoiceRSS
-description: "Instructions on how to setup VoiceRSS TTS with Home Assistant."
+description: Instructions on how to setup VoiceRSS TTS with Home Assistant.
 logo: voicerss.png
 ha_category:
   - Text-to-speech